iteratec/kcwarden/docs/monitors/protocol_mapper_monitor.md

 }
 ```

-This is a mapper that takes the "user_id" field from the user attributes and writes it to the access token in the `user_id` key (specified by the `claim.name` key of the configuration).
+This is a mapper that takes the `user_id` field from the user attributes and writes it to the access token in the `user_id` key (specified by the `claim.name` key of the configuration).
 For the sake of demonstration, let's say you want to ensure that only a user attribute mapper can write to that key, and no other mapper type can do so.
 The resulting monitor would look like this: